IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/filtering.md

 ## Re-templating filter cell
-You can add a template marked with `igxFilterCellTemplate` in order to retemplate the filter cell.
+You can add a template marked with `FilterCellTemplate` in order to retemplate the filter cell.
 In the sample below, an input is added for the string columns and `DatePicker` for the date column.
 When the user types or selects a value, a filter with contains operator for string columns and equals operator for date columns, is applied using grid's public API.

 <code-view style="height:500px"
            data-demos-base-url="{environment:demosBaseUrl}"